Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Problem Background

 \section{Problem Background}

-Large language models (LLMs) face numerous challenges in knowledge memory and retrieval, becoming the "last mile” bottleneck in their journey toward higher intelligence\cite{ref4}.
+Large language models (LLMs) face persistent challenges in knowledge memory and retrieval, which have emerged as a "last mile” bottleneck in their progression toward higher intelligence\cite{ref4}.
+These challenges can be broadly characterized by context window limitations, long-term forgetting, context drift, token redundancy and memory hallucinations.

-First, context window limitations make it difficult for models to handle long-term dialogues exceeding the window length, with early critical information often being pushed out by subsequent content, resulting in the phenomenon of "forgetting what was said earlier\cite{ref5}.”
-Even extending context length only delays forgetting and does not fundamentally solve the issue\cite{ref6}.
+Context window limitations fundamentally limit LLM's ability to sustain long-term dialogues.
+When interactions exceed the maximum window length, early but critical information is displaced by subsequent content, leading to the phenomenon of "forgetting what was said earlier\cite{ref5}.”
+Although extending context length can temporarily mitigate this issue, it merely delays information loss rather than addressing the underlying memory deficiency\cite{ref6}.
+Long-term forgetting persists even in extended-context models, as information that falls outside the active window becomes inaccessible.
+Consequently, knowledge accumulated earlier in the interaction cannot be reliably retained or retrieved.